Competitive obedience secretary information

 Selecting your judge

-The obedience championship show judges' nomination form must be with The Kennel Club nine months prior to the date of the working trial.
+The obedience championship show judges' nomination form must be with The Kennel Club nine months prior to the date of the show.
 For first-time appointments, this form must be accompanied by a completed questionnaire for proposed championship obedience judge which must be received at The Kennel Club to be approved, at least 18 months prior to the date of the show.

 If you are looking for a judge for your competition, please visit Find a Judge to search for one who is available.
 All judges must be fully conversant with The Kennel Club Obedience G Regulations